-spend more time talking and persuade brethren to better living.
-The church where I meet root it out; a hard fight for church called some of the big loud.
-Of course they stigma tized me as evil, but I kept cool and when an opportunity pre cented itsel?, I slipped the truth up under their nose and eyes and thundered it in their ears.
-I did it not in a sort of half-hearted way, but with the soberness and gravity well mixed with truth, faith and love that seemed to carry conviction.
+"it is my intention now to A STRANGER GOES TO MEET spend more time talking and persuade brethren to better livirg.
+The church where I meet once had the Sunday School, which was brought in against my protest.
+I went to work to root it out; a hard fight for truth began, which lasted nearly two years.
+During this time the church called some of the big Sund:y School preachers to help. them, and they would talk and preach Sunday School long and loud.
+Of course they stigma tized me as evil, but I kept cool and when an opportunity pre cented itself, I slipped the truth up under their nose and eyes and thundered it in their ears.
+I did it not in a sort of half-hearted way, but with the soberness and gravity well mixed with truth. faith and love that seemed to parry conviction.
 And now the fight is over and the Sunday Schol is out.
 Last, but not least these brethren have seen fit to associate me with elders.
 When brethren are converted they should do better."

-I have spent thirty years in the study of cancer, and the so-called incurable diseases, and have had won derful success with pellagra.
-If you
+I have spent thirty years in the study of cancer, and the so-called incurable diseases, and have had wonwith pellagra.
+If you dorful.

-SISTER LANE IS DEAD. struggle for life.
-The family
+SISTER LANE IS DEAD.